 The modern employee demands a working culture that delivers flexibility, work-life balance, ongoing professional development, a strong sense of purpose, and most importantly, fair compensation.
 If these requirements aren’t met, they’re more willing than ever to switch jobs and find opportunities aligned with their personal objectives.
-Building and maintaining an HR Data Warehouse for payroll analysis is therefore crucial for managers to keep a historical record of financial data.
+Therefore, building and maintaining an HR Data Warehouse for payroll analysis is crucial for managers to keep a historical record of financial data.

 If you’re wondering how to bring accurate, data-driven decision-making to your HR, start implementing payroll analytics.